Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

 Organising pre-wedding events

-Pre-wedding celebrations are the life-blood of your maid of honour duties.
+Pre-wedding celebrations are where the maid of honour responsibilities really shine.
 These events need careful planning and attention to detail that matches the bride’s vision perfectly while taking into account practical considerations.

 Planning the hen party

 We recommend starting the hen party planning 3-6 months before the wedding.
-Your first step is to ask the bride about her priorities – some want a wild celebration while others prefer a more relaxed gathering.
-Once you know her vision, create a detailed timeline and budget that works for everyone attending.
+Your first step is to ask about their priorities: some want a wild celebration while others prefer a more relaxed gathering.
+Once you know their vision, create a detailed timeline and budget that works for everyone attending.

 These elements will help you create a successful hen party: